 8. Joint Support Supplements

-There are a lot of supplements on the market that claim to work wonders.
-I have taken glucosamine along with chondroitin during stress flare ups and more recently for preventive measures.
-I can’t say for sure if these supplements work but I am certain that I’ve never had any side effects.
-I also think they might work well as a placebo effect and if they give you confidence to work through a mentally challenging condition, then more power to them.
+There are a lot of supplements on the market that claim to work wonders for your joints.
+I have taken glucosamine along with chondroitin during carpel tunnel flare-ups and more recently for preventive measures.
+Both glucosamine and chondroitin are part of cartilage, which cushions the bones in the joints.
+I can’t say for sure if these supplements help but I am certain that I’ve never experienced any side effects.
+I also think glucosamine and chondroitin might work well as a placebo effect and if they give you confidence to work through a mentally challenging condition, then more power to them.
 The main drawback is the money.
 The better brands can be expensive and most manufactures say you need to take the supplements for at least two months before organic change can occur.

 9. Diet (Treat Your Body Like a Temple)

 Since both CTS and RSI symptoms are caused by inflammation it makes sense to eat foods that can give you anti-inflammatory benefits.
 Basically, you want to stay away from saturated fats and refined sugars.
 I’ve slowly added more raw foods into my diet over the years and it’s made a big difference.
 Some herbs may also have an anti-inflammatory effect.
 Ginger, basil, and willow bark have worked very well for me.

 Dr. Linda Mundorff recommends reducing the consumption of alkaloid-containing fruits, vegetables, and spices (many in the nightshade family of plants) that may trigger inflammatory-related joint problems.

 - Sweet and hot peppers